 |

-Use [`Control#getControlsByFieldGroup()`](https://ui5.sap.com/#/api/sap.ui.core.Control%23methods/getControlsByFieldGroup) instead.
+Use [`Control#getControlsByFieldGroupId()`](https://ui5.sap.com/#/api/sap.ui.core.Control%23methods/getControlsByFieldGroupId) instead.

 |